-Women at Wells Fargo 25% more likely to lose their job: study
+Women at Wells Fargo 27% more likely to lose their job: study

 Female financial advisers get punished more severely than men, especially at Wells Fargo.

-That's according to a new working paper that finds female employees who engage in misconduct at Wells Fargo Advisors are over 25% more likely than their male counterparts to have lost their jobs.
+That's according to a new working paper that finds female employees who engage in misconduct at Wells Fargo Advisors are 27% more likely than their male counterparts to have lost their jobs.

 Wells Fargo Advisors had the highest rate of female workers leaving among the 44 firms studied between 2005 and 2015.
 It was followed closely by A.G.
 Edwards, which is also a division of Wells Fargo.
 The researchers connected the dots and concluded the employees were often leaving because they were fired.

-Note: Editor's note: A previous version of this story said women at Wells Fargo were over 25% more likely to lose their job than males.
-One of the authors pointed out the specific percentage is 27% and the story has been updated to reflect that.